 It has been my lifelong goal to work with mushrooms and share my knowledge of them with others.
 I am an avid outdoors-man and enjoy being in the woods surrounded by nature.
 My fascination with mushrooms began as a child, and has since grown into a passion to the extent that most would call a bit crazy!

 Our newest member of the team is Amos; our bloodhound pup, I am attempting to train to find morels; along with other fungi, some of which have medicinal benefits including amazing results with cancer and other diseases!
-So please, “Stay Tuned to Amos’ Anticks” on our site to keep up with our travels, which will begin later part of march thru…..?
+So please, “Stay Tuned to BigDawgTV on our YouTube to keep up with our travels, which will begin later part of march thru…..?

 MorelDawgMushrooms.com needs your feedback; for all morel hunting related questions email Dave@moreldawgmushrooms.com.

 Associate of Science Degree in Nursing, University of KY, Henderson Community College

 Master of Science Courses, University of Southern Indiana

 - Basic Life Support